Juventus loses 2-1 at Udinese, fails to secure Serie A title

 MILAN (AP) — Juventus missed a chance to clinch a record-extending ninth straight Italian league title as it lost 2-1 at relegation-threatened Udinese on Thursday.

-Ilija Nestorovski canceled out Matthijs de Ligt’s opener and Seko Fofana grabbed the winner in stoppage time to keep Juve’s celebrations on ice.
+Ilija Nestorovski canceled out Matthijs de Ligt’s opener and Seko Fofana grabbed the winner in second-half stoppage time to keep Juve’s celebrations on ice.

+“We lost order, even after the draw, because we wanted to win at all costs,” Juventus coach Maurizio Sarri said.
+“In this way we took the game to a dangerous level, and after the 90th minute, we lost it.”

 Juventus remained six points clear of second-place Atalanta and can secure the title with a win over Sampdoria on Sunday.